MicrosoftDocs/entra-docs/docs/external-id/customers/sample-web-app-node-sign-in-call-api.md

 ##  Clone or download sample web application and web API

-To get the web app and web API sample code, [download the .zip file](https://github.com/Azure-Samples/ms-identity-ciam-javascript-tutorial/archive/refs/heads/main.zip) or clone the sample web application from GitHub by running the following command:
+To obtain the sample application, you can either clone it from GitHub or download it as a .zip file.

+- To clone the sample, open a command prompt and navigate to where you wish to create the project, and enter the following command:

     ```console
     git clone https://github.com/Azure-Samples/ms-identity-ciam-javascript-tutorial.git
     ```

-If you choose to download the `.zip` file, extract the sample app file to a folder where the total length of the path is 260 or fewer characters.
+- [Download the .zip file](https://github.com/Azure-Samples/ms-identity-ciam-javascript-tutorial/archive/refs/heads/main.zip).
+Extract it to a file path where the length of the name is fewer than 260 characters.

 ##  Install project dependencies